Author: Juliana Stone

 For Everly normal was a perfect family around the dinner table, playing piano at Sunday service and sunning by the pool.
 Until she discovers her whole life is a lie.
 Now the perfect pastor’s daughter is hiding a life-changing secret, one that is slowly tearing her family apart.
 And spending the summer with notorious flirt Trevor Lewis means her darkest secret could be exposed.

-Some Kind of Normal is a beautiful contemporary novel that will definitely bring out the feels.
+Some Kind of Normal by Juliana Stone is a beautiful contemporary novel that will definitely bring out the feels.
 It has alternating perspectives, plot twits and secrecy.
 This book will keep you guessing.

 One of the features I really enjoyed in Some Kind of Normal is the alternating perspectives.
 I am a huge fan of books that have multiple narrators because I feel like it gives the book a deeper meaning.
 In this particular book, the different points of view are helpful, because you can learn the totally different emotions that both of the main characters are feeling.
 I think that this adds a layer to the story that makes the book its own.